-- Ask your child to explain why he chose each character trait and which words in the book made him think it was true.
-For example, if your child described the main character as “friendly”, a text clue might be: he says hi to everyone in his neighborhood.
+- Ask your child to explain why they chose each character trait and which words in the book made them think it was true.
+For example, if your child described the main character as “friendly,” a text clue might be: He says hi to everyone in his neighborhood.

-- A major element of becoming a strong reader, is the ability to make predictions about what will happen next.
-Usually teachers pause in the middle of a story, ask students to predict what a character will do next, and then keep reading to see if their prediction was right.
+- A major element of becoming a strong reader is the ability to make predictions about what will happen next.
+Teachers often pause in the middle of a story, ask students to predict what a character will do next, and then keep reading to see if their prediction was right.

-- But for a fun spin on predictions, ask your child to guess how his character would do in the real world.
-For example, if he took him to dinner, what would he say?
-If he took him to school, how would he behave?
-Give your child a pad of paper and ask him to use this character in his own story and place him into your everyday world.
+- For a fun spin on predictions, ask your child to guess how their character would do in the real world.
+For example, what might the character say over dinner?
+Behave at school?
+Give your child a pad of paper and ask them to use the character in their own story, placing the character into his or her everyday world.

 This activity makes a great writing prompt.
-And it's a kick for kids to imagine one of their favorite characters in the school cafeteria or playing ball at the park.
+It's a kick for kids to imagine one of their favorite characters in the school cafeteria or playing ball at the park.
 So write on!